alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

       }
     }

-Now, however, we're in code duplication territory, which is not cool (well, not much of what we're doing is cool in the traditional sense but anyway...).
+Now, however, we're in code duplication territory, which is not cool (well, not much of what we're doing is cool, not in the traditional sense anyway).
 We can't define a base class which has `drupalSetMessage()` as a method because PHP doesn't (and probably shouldn't) support multiple inheritance.
 That's where traits come in, it's a technique for code reuse which is exactly adapted to this situation:

     trait commonMethodsTrait {
       protected method drupalSetMessage($x) {